SOLÈS — Redefining

 Sales Marketing Manager — New York, NY — Dec 2025 – Present

 Quirk Haus is a NYC creative retail space that incubates and sells products from local small brands.
 I joined as Sales Marketing Manager in December 2025 and took on the challenge of promoting 10+ different brands simultaneously through a single social media presence, while managing the B2B side directly with brand partners.
-The job required two completely different marketing modes running at the same time.

 "The most valuable conversion signal I had was a customer who came in and said, 'I saw you had this.'
 That told me exactly what was working."